philcali/sbt-jslint/README.md

-jslint-flags(for jslint) # All the other flags for jslint jslint-initialize(for jslint) # Builds the JSLint processor jslint-formatter(for jslint) # Format the results in sbt
+jslint-flags(for jslint) # All the other flags for jslint jslint-initialize(for jslint) # Builds the JSLint processor jslint-formatter(for jslint) # Format the results in sbt include-filter(for jslint) # Run jslint on these files exclude-filter(for jslint) # Exclude these files
 ```

 ## Notes